 When Ankersen and Benham met, they started talking about how soccer was a sport that was yet to be disrupted by data and probabilistic thinking.
 Benham was impressed enough to invite Ankersen to help run Brentford Football Club, which he had recently acquired.
 Soon after, Benham also bought FC Midtjylland, the soccer club in Ankersen’s hometown.

 Ankersen’s insight was this: Soccer is one of the world’s most unfair sports.
 Although there is a saying that “the league table never lies,” in Ankersen’s opinion that is exactly what it does.
 Because soccer is a low-scoring sport, the win/loss outcome of a game is not an accurate representation of the actual performance of a team, and therefore the intrinsic value of its players.
-From a professional gambler’s perspective, the key to placing a good bet is to continually update your position with relevant insights that impact the probability of an event occurring.
+As I have argued elsewhere, soccer is a weak-link sport.
+Yet, from a professional gambler’s perspective, the key to placing a good bet is to continually update your position with relevant insights that impact the probability of an event occurring.
 Rather than trying to be right, gamblers strive to be less wrong with time.

 Benham and Ankersen started to use the scientific application of statistics — the “Moneyball” technique pioneered in baseball — when assessing the performance of a team.
 Their key performance metric became “expected goals” for and against a team, based on the quality and quantity of chances created during a match.
 The point of this exercise was to develop an alternative league table, which might serve as a more reliable predictor of results and a better basis on which to value and acquire players.